-The island of Ios lies between Naxos and Santorini and is renowned for being the burial place of Homer 'the poet of poets'.
-Nowadays, Ios is an island for all ages, perfect for lazy holidays spent sunbathing on one of the many long, sandy beaches and for evenings as lively or relaxed as you wish.
+Ios is an island for all ages, perfect for lazing on one of the many long, sandy beaches and for evenings as lively or relaxed as you wish.

-Holidays in Ios in the resort of Mylopotas are perfect for those seeing a lively beach scene with fun filled nights with an array of bars and clubs open until the early hours.
+Holidays in Ios, in the resort of Mylopotas are perfect for those seeking a lively beach scene and fun-filled nights, with an array of bars and clubs open until the early hours.
 Ios holidays in other resorts are considerably more sedate where holidaymakers can kick back and relax on the golden sandy beaches.

 Ios holidays appeal to those looking for good nightlife in high season, golden sandy beaches and plenty of water sports.
-Ios holidays are also perfect for those wanting relaxing, laid back holidays with stunning scenery and beaches, turquoise waters and friendly locals.
-Ios has a charm and character of its own and there is something for everyone on this magnificent island.
+This island is also perfect for those wanting relaxing, laid back holidays with stunning scenery and beaches, turquoise waters and friendly locals.
+Ios has a charm and character all of its own and there is something for everyone on this magnificent island.

 Manganari: Four of the most beautiful beaches that the Aegean has to offer are situated in this area in the south of the island.
 With white sand, beautiful blue water and peaceful natural surroundings, these stunning beaches should be visited.
 There are also many tavernas that offer local cuisine, in particular, fresh fish.